Apply to Graduate

 - Graduation Survey - If you do not complete the Institute Graduation Survey and want to return to it at a later time, use this link to complete the survey.

 Step 3.
 Verify that Your On-line Application for Graduation was Correctly Submitted

 - If you correctly applied to graduate, you can see it on the degreeworks audit in the Graduation Information box.
 Click here for a screen shot with more information.

 - If you have not applied correctly, your graduation information will be blank.
-Pleease note that it can take up to 24 hours to see your status in degreeworks.
+It takes ~24 hours to see your status in degreeworks.

 - When you initially apply, your graduation information will say Active Application - Received, Pending Evaluation.

 - After the registrar audits your status, about 2-3 months into your last semester, your graduation information will state your status.
 If you are cleared for graduation, then your Graduation Information box will say Active Application - On Track to Grad, 2nd Audit.

 Step 4.
 Minors, Certificates, Concentrations and the International Plan Forms Must be Submitted (if applicable)